 2. Use Common Household Cleaners

-Some of the chemicals found in popular cleaning products may loosen the bonds between the resins, polymers, and mineral pieces used to manufacture quartz slabs.
+Some of the chemicals found in popular cleaning products may loosen the bonds between the resins, polymers, and stone pieces used to manufacture quartz slabs.
 The best cleaner for quartz counters is the type that has been formulated specifically for quartz.
 Make sure to use a stone safe quartz cleaner and polish like Granite Gold Quartz Brite®.

 3. Scrub with Harsh Scouring Pads